 Still feeling a tingle where Sonya’s lips had touched, Liam fell into step beside her again.
 Given the attraction he felt the moment he laid eyes on her, it was no surprise her kiss would cause sparks.
 The sudden fire he had to fight to contain?
-Yeah, that was unexpected.
+That was unexpected.
 He would have to watch it, or he could find himself jumping ahead too many steps.
-For now, he should focus on something else.
+He needed to focus on something else.
 Like the question Sonya was still waiting for an answer on.

 “George Addison already is.
 He had to take care of his mother on the mainland.
-He’ll be the next chief of police once Ed retires.
+He’ll be the next Chief of Police once Ed retires.
 Town Council already approved his appointment.
 Rowan Ellis will be back in a month or so.
-He was in a pretty bad car accident.
+He was in a pretty bad accident.
 It’s taken multiple surgeries, but he’s almost fully recovered.
 Just finishing therapy.”

 “I’m glad to hear Rowan will be all right.
 Gram told me about the accident, but not how bad it was.”

-George was eight years Sonya’s senior, so she never really spent much time with him.
-Rowan had been a year older than Liam, making him three years older than Sonya.
-But the island was a small community, so she did know them both.
-George was good at stopping the younger kids from fighting.
-Rowan had always been a team captain along with Liam.
-They made sure the youngest children were included.
+While George was eight years Sonya’s senior, and Rowan three, Liam was not surprised Sonya remembered them both.
+The island was a small community.
+George had been good at keeping everyone in line, and Rowan had always been a team captain along with Liam.
+They made sure the youngest children were always included.

 “So, you were Ed’s only officer for quite some time then?”

 “Actually no,” Liam shot her a quick grin.
-“One of my squad mates was discharged with me and came here too.
+“One of my shipmates was discharged with me and came here too.
 Ed hired us both.”